-Notifications aren’t the best yet, but the new “Focus” implementation (How to use iPhone Focus mode in iOS 15–9to5Mac) is fair better than the last couple of years' Android changes to the notification system.
+- Notifications aren’t the best yet, but the new “Focus” implementation (How to use iPhone Focus mode in iOS 15–9to5Mac) is far better than the last couple of years Android changes to the notification system.

-Customization, yes iPhones are still not as much customizable as Android devices are, but that isn’t a downside, this allows all Apple devices to be more consistent.
+- Customization, yes iPhones are still not as customizable as Android devices are, but that isn’t a downside, this allows all Apple devices to be more consistent.

-We can debate this in many other ways, but being honest, yes Android/iOS have been copycatting themselves in the last few years, but Apple usually does it better.
+We can debate this in many other ways, but to be honest, yes Android/iOS have been copycatting themselves in the last few years, but Apple usually does it better.

 It’s hard to be harsh about what Google’s Android OS has brought to the table, and they need more credit, the same applies to all other Android OEMs; My only hope is to see how Samsung takes advantage of their Microsoft/Google Partnership and build a convergent Apple ecosystem equivalent.